ember-learn/cli-guides/guides/basic-use/deploying.md

-No matter where you are deploying your app to, the Ember CLI and community ecosystem have tools to help.
+No matter where you are deploying your app to, the ember-cli and community ecosystem have tools to help.
 In this section of the guide, we will go over some general approaches and common configurations.

 ## Behind the scenes of deploying

 No matter which framework you use, there are some processing steps that the code probably has to go through before it is ready to be shared on the internet.
 For some frameworks, you need to learn all these steps and choose your own toolset.
-However, thanks to the hard work of many contributors across the years, the Ember CLI and community tools already have these steps set up.
+However, thanks to the hard work of many contributors across the years, the ember-cli and community tools already have these steps set up.

 As a result, you may not need to understand or configure build steps, but it's still helpful to have some background knowledge and terminology.
-Here are some common steps that the Ember CLI handles for you:
+Here are some common steps that the ember-cli handles for you:

 - Compilation: Instead of having dozens of files, many are combined together into a smaller number.
 - Minification and uglification: code is optimized for speedy evaluation by the browser, as opposed to human readability.